 Strain the pasta, add it to a large mixing bowl, and mix in apple cider vinegar to the hot pasta for a little bit of tangy.
 Next, start mixing in all of the prepared ingredients – tuna, carrots, eggs, parsley, and onions*.

 At this point, the salad is still warm and I prefer my salad cold.
 If you’re the same, place it in the refrigerator for a few hours before serving and serve with low sodium soy sauce.
-Soy sauce adds even more flavor and most Hawaii locals will add some on their salads .
-Yum!
-That’s what I call a Hawaiian Style Loaded Tuna Macaroni Salad that “brok da’ mout”!
+Soy sauce adds even more flavor and most Hawaii locals will add some on their salads.
+I suggest you don’t skip the soy sauce.
+And that’s what I call a Hawaiian Style Loaded Tuna Macaroni Salad that “brok da’ mout”!

 What is your family favorite summer side?